OneMIT Commencement Ceremony

 MIT Video Productions provides a live webcast of the OneMIT Commencement Ceremony, with a recording available for on-demand viewing after the event.

-Live StreamText captioning will be available for the OneMIT Ceremony via personal mobile devices: bit.ly/streamtext-captioning
+Live StreamText captioning is available for the OneMIT Ceremony via personal mobile devices: bit.ly/streamtext-captioning

 The Academic Procession at the OneMIT Ceremony is led by the Chief Marshal, President of the MIT Alumni Association.
 The stage assembly—comprising our honored guest speaker, MIT senior leaders, members of the MIT Corporation (MIT’s trustees) and Faculty, the Chaplain to the Institute, and the student speakers—follows the Chief Marshal to process and recess.